40min/flocus/architecture/app/api/ARCH-api-user-daily-stats-v1.md

     *   **Response:** `204 No Content`

 ## Evolution
-### Planned
+### Historical
-- Initial implementation as described.
+- v1: Initial implementation as described.